bshaffer/oauth2-server-php-docs/content/storage/cassandra.md

 ## Overview

-Uses the [Cassandra](http://cassandra.apache.org/) Database Management System for storing/retrieving objects in OAuth.
+Uses the [Cassandra](http://cassandra.apache.org/) Database Management System for storing and retrieving objects in OAuth.

 ## Installation